shlomiv/papiea/README.md

 Since papiea consists of multiple package you need to build them all separately or use a set of commands to build them all

 1. In the project root install and build all dependencies `make build_all`.
-(Note you need to have yarn installed)
+(Note you need to have yarn installed , how to install yarn https://yarnpkg.com/getting-started/install)

 ## Local Development Instructions Papiea-Engine